jengalas/pz-adventures-jekyll/_posts/2023/2023-09-13-acadia-adventures-2023-day-7.md

 ## Fawn Pond or Breakneck Rd?

 Fog again this morning!
 It was dense but didn't cause any problems as I ran down to Mount Dessert Bakery for two plain croissants and a pecan sticky bun.
-As we sat on the porch enjoying our breakfast, it even appeared to brighten up for a minute, and I almost saw the sun—and then it started to rain.
+As we sat on the porch enjoying our breakfast, it even appeared to brighten up for a minute, and I almost saw the sun ... and then it started to rain.

 Although we didn't know it yet, this would be the theme for the day.